visit-dav/visit/src/doc/dev_manual/test_suite.rst

 else.
 We maintain a set of several thousand version-controlled, baseline results computed for a specific, fixed *configuration and test mode* of VisIt_.
 Nightly testing of key branches of development reveals any results that are not bit-for-bit identical to their baseline.

 These *failures* are then corrected in one of two ways.
 Either the new result is wrong and additional source code changes are required to ensure VisIt_ continues to produce the original baseline.
-Or, the original baseline is wrong and plausible arguments can be made as to why the source code changes that caused it are expected and/or acceptable.
-In this case, the baseline is updated to the new result and along with a comment explaining the reason for the update.
+Or, the original baseline is wrong and it must be updated to the new result.
+In this latter situation, it is also prudent to justify the new result with a plausible explanation as to why it is expected, better or acceptable as well as to include such explanation in the commit comments.

 Mode specific baselines
 """""""""""""""""""""""
-VisIt_ testing can be run in a variety of modes; serial, parallel, scalable-parallel, scalable-parallel-icet, client-server, etc. For a fixed configuration, In most cases, baseline results computed in one mode agree bit-for-bit identically with the other modes.
+VisIt_ testing can be run in a variety of modes; serial, parallel, scalable-parallel, scalable-parallel-icet, client-server, etc. For a fixed configuration, in most cases baseline results computed in one mode agree bit-for-bit identically with the other modes.
 However, this is not always true.
 About 2% of results vary with the execution mode.
 To handle these cases, we also maintain *mode-specific* baseline results as the need arises.

 The need for a mode-specific baseline is discovered as new tests are added.
-When testing reveals that VisIt computes slightly different results in different modes, a single mode-agnostic baseline will fail to match.
+When testing reveals that VisIt computes slightly different results in different modes, a single mode-agnostic baseline will fail to match in all test modes.
 At that time, mode-specific baselines are added.

 Changing Baseline Configuration
 """""""""""""""""""""""""""""""
-One weakness with this approach is revealed when it becomes necessary to change the configuration of VisIt_ used to compute the baselines.
+One weakness with this approach to testing is revealed when it becomes necessary to change the configuration used to compute the baselines.
 For example, moving VisIt_'s testing system to a different hardware platform or updating to a newer compiler or third-party library such as VTK, may result in a slew of minor variations in the results.
-Rigorously, under these circumstances, it becomes necessary to individually assess each and every one of the 4,500+ *new* results to determine whether the new result is in fact *good* or whether some kind of issue or bug is revealed.
-In practice, we use fuzzy matching (see below) to filter out *minor* variations from *major* ones and then focus our efforts on fully understanding only the *major* cases.
+Under these circumstances, we are confronted with having to individually assess possibly thousands of *minor* image differences to rigorously determine whether the new result is in fact *good* or whether some kind of issue or bug is being revealed.

+In practice, we use fuzzy matching (see below) to filter out *minor* variations from *major* ones and then focus our efforts only on fully understanding the *major* cases.
 We summarily *accept* all minor variations as the *new* baselines.

 Promise of Machine Learning
 """""""""""""""""""""""""""
 In theory, we should be able to develop a machine-learning approach to filtering VisIt_'s test results that enable us to more effectily attribute variations in results to various causes.
+A challenge here is in developing a sufficiently large and fully labeled set of example results to prime the machine learning.
+This would make for a great summer project.

 Fuzzy Matching Metrics
 """"""""""""""""""""""